fenase/BigExcelCreator/README.md

 # Introduction

 Create Excel files using OpenXML SAX with styling.
 This is specially usefull when trying to output thousands of rows

 # Usage

 1. Instantiate class `BigExcelWritter` using either a file path or a stream (`MemoryStream` is recommended).
 2. Open a new Sheet using `CreateAndOpenSheet`
 3. For every row, use `BeginRow` and `EndRow`
 4. Between `BeginRow` and `EndRow`, use `WriteTextCell` to write a cell.
+   > Alternativelly, you can use `WriteTextRow` to write an entire row at once, using the same format.
 5. Use `CloseSheet` to finish.
 6. If needed, repeat steps 2 -> 5 to write to another sheet

 ## Example

 ```c#
 using BigExcelCreator;